sihensel/docs/git.md

 Set up a new local branch with `git switch -c branchName`.
 This will automatically switch to the new branch.
 To verify your current branch, use `git branch`, to switch use `git switch branchName`.
 Make your changes and commit them as usual.
 Push your commits with `git push origin branchName`.
-The branch can now be merged via pull request on Github and the branch can be deleted with `git branch -d`.
 To pull down a branch from Github, use `git fetch origin branchName`.
+To delete a branch, use `git branch -d branchName` for local and `git push origin --delete branchName` for remote.
+`git branch -r` lists all remote branches.

 Command | Action
 --- | ---